Sudharshan-07/Linux/Interrupts-Part_4.md

 #### IRQ domain API:

-GIC driver, GPIO driver, and MAX7325 driver -- they all are using IRQ domain API to represent those drivers as interrupt controllers.
-Let's take a look at how it's done in the MAX732x driver.
+GIC driver, GPIO driver, and MAX7325 driver all use IRQ domain API to represent those drivers as interrupt controllers.
+Let's look at how it's done in the MAX732x driver.
 It was added in this commit.
-It's easy to figure out how it works just by reading IRQ domain documentation and looking at this commit.
+It's easy to figure out how it works by reading IRQ domain documentation and looking at this commit.
 The most interesting part of that commit is this line (in max732x_irq_handler()):

 ```
 handle_nested_irq(irq_find_mapping(chip->gpio_chip.irqdomain, level));
 ```

-irq_find_mapping() will find linux IRQ number by hardware IRQ number (using IRQ domain mapping function).
-Then handle_nested_irq() function will be called, which will run IRQ handler of "Some device" driver.
+irq_find_mapping() will find the Linux IRQ number by hardware IRQ number (using the IRQ domain mapping function).
+Then **handle_nested_irq()** function will be called, which will run the IRQ handler of the "Some device" driver.

 [Refer link 1](https://www.kernel.org/doc/Documentation/gpio/driver.txt), and [link 2](https://stackoverflow.com/questions/34377846/what-is-chained-irq-in-linux-when-are-they-need-to-used) to know and understand when to use chained irq handlers, generic chained irq handlers, nested irq handlers.
 This is very essential for a driver developer to decide how to register an interrupt handler based on the SoC design and requirements.